Unas

 Unas had several daughters and possibly one or two sons who are believed to have predeceased him.
-Manetho, a third-century BC Egyptian priest of the Ptolemaic Kingdom and author of the first history of Egypt, claims that with Unas' death the Fifth Dynasty came to an end.
-Unas was succeeded by Teti, the first pharaoh of the Sixth Dynasty, possibly after a short crisis.
+Manetho, a third-century BC Egyptian priest of the Ptolemaic Kingdom and author of the first history of Egypt, claims that with Unas's death the Fifth Dynasty came to an end.
+Unas was succeeded by Teti, the first king of the Sixth Dynasty, possibly after a short crisis.
 However, the archaeological evidence suggests that the Egyptians at the time made no conscious break with the preceding dynasty and the distinction between the Fifth and Sixth dynasties might be illusory.

 The funerary cult of Unas established at his death continued until the end of the Old Kingdom and may have survived during the chaotic First Intermediate Period.
 The cult was still in existence or revived during the later Middle Kingdom (c.
 2050 – c.
 1650 BC).
 This did not prevent Amenemhat I and Senusret I (c.
 1990 – c.
 1930 BC) from partially dismantling the mortuary complex of Unas for its materials.

-In parallel to the official cult, Unas may have received popular veneration as a local god of Saqqara until as late as the Late Period (664–332 BC), nearly 2000 years after his death.
+In parallel to the official cult, Unas may have received popular veneration as a local god of Saqqara until as late as the Late Period (664–332 BC), nearly 2,000 years after his death.

 Attestations

 Historical sources

 Unas is well attested by historical sources with three ancient Egyptian king lists dating to the New Kingdom period mentioning him.
 He occupies the 33rd entry of the Abydos King List, which was written during the reign of Seti I (1290–1279 BC).
-Unas' name is also present on the Saqqara Tablet (32nd entry) and on the Turin canon (third column, 25th row), both of which were written during the reign of Ramses II (1279–1213 BC).
+Unas's name is also present on the Saqqara Tablet (32nd entry) and on the Turin canon (third column, 25th row), both of which were written during the reign of Ramses II (1279–1213 BC).
 The Turin canon further credits Unas with 30 years of reign.
 These sources all place Unas as the ninth and final ruler of the Fifth Dynasty, succeeding Djedkare Isesi and preceding Teti on the throne.
 This relative chronology is corroborated by archaeological evidence, for example in the tomb of officials serving under these kings.

 In addition to these sources, Unas was also likely mentioned in the Aegyptiaca, a history of Egypt written in the 3rd century BC during the reign of Ptolemy II (283–246 BC) by the Egyptian priest Manetho.
 No copies of the Aegyptiaca have survived to this day and it is known to us only through later writings by Sextus Julius Africanus and Eusebius.
 Africanus relates that the Aegyptiaca mentioned a pharaoh "Onnos" reigning for 33 years at the end of the Fifth Dynasty.
 Onnos is believed to be the hellenized form for Unas, and Africanus' 33-year figure fits well with the 30 years of reign given to Unas on the Turin canon.